TechxArtisanStudio/Openterface/docs/faq/minikvm/op-minikvm.md

 #### Why doesn't it stream video over local IP? {: #no-ip-streaming }

-The Openterface Mini-KVM has been engineered to ensure reliable and stable performance through wired connections, using HDMI and USB.
-While it is technically feasible to stream video over a network via our host applications, we are considering adding a VLC, and even VNC feature to our host applications in the future.
+The Openterface Mini-KVM is designed for stable, low-latency control via direct HDMI and USB connections.
+While it's technically possible to stream video over a local network, our current focus is on reliability through wired connections.
+That said, we are exploring features like VLC or even VNC integration in our host apps for future releases.

+#### How about KVM control over the internet? {: #no-internet-control }

+As for streaming over the internet, that’s a whole different challenge — it involves hosting remote services, handling security, and rethinking parts of our business model.
+It’s not off the table, but it’s a big step.

+That said, since our Mini-KVM relies on your host computer, you can already pair it with existing remote desktop tools to control your target computer remotely.

+We’re always open to ideas — if you have thoughts on how you'd like remote streaming to work, feel free to email us or join the conversation in the community!

 #### Can it work with VGA, DVI, DisplayPort, etc.? {: #video-output-support }